cchitsiang/awesome-stars/README.md

 ## Go

+- [thevxn/dish](https://github.com/thevxn/dish) - A lightweight monitoring service that efficiently checks socket connections and can be configured remotely.
+- [oauth2-proxy/oauth2-proxy](https://github.com/oauth2-proxy/oauth2-proxy) - A reverse proxy that provides authentication with Google, Azure, OpenID Connect and many more identity providers.
+- [glanceapp/glance](https://github.com/glanceapp/glance) - A self-hosted dashboard that puts all your feeds in one place
+- [microsoft/typescript-go](https://github.com/microsoft/typescript-go) - Staging repo for development of native port of TypeScript
 - [peterldowns/localias](https://github.com/peterldowns/localias) - custom local domain aliases for local dev servers
 - [goravel/goravel](https://github.com/goravel/goravel) - A Golang framework for web artisans.
 Tribute to Laravel.
 - [alexandrevilain/ollama-machine](https://github.com/alexandrevilain/ollama-machine) - Think docker-machine but for GPU cloud instances running Ollama, with a focus on safe cloud credentials storage and security.